backlabs1/TES3MP/README.md

 ## Branches

-Among others, find the following branches in this repository:
+Find the following branches in this repository:

 - `about`: some history about upstream TES3MP
 - `tes3mp-0.8.1-snapshot2`: snapshot of TES3MP `0.8.1` branch in which the